halogenica/beautifulhugo/README.md

 {{ end }}
 ```

+### Site Disclaimer

+If you need to put a Disclaimer on your website (e.g. "My views are my own and not my employer's"), you can do so via the following:

+* Uncomment and edit the `disclaimerText` parameter in `config.toml`
+* Adjust any styling you wish in `main.css` if you don't like the default styling.

 ### Google Analytics

 To add Google Analytics, simply sign up to [Google Analytics](https://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `googleAnalytics` parameter in `config.toml`.